USSBA/sba-gov-content-api/usage.md

 |------------|------------------
 |  category  | The category of blogs to be included in the results.
 Excludes results that are listed as a different category
 |  author    | The ID of the `person` who wrote the blog
 |  order     | The order of the results based on the published date.
 Will default to descending order.
-Only accepts `asc` ad `desc` as valid.
+Only accepts `asc` and `desc` as valid.
 |  start     | The first index of the matching blogs that will be returned
 |  end       | The last index of the matching blogs that will be returned